cgaravitoc/cgaravitoc/README.md

 ## Hi there 👋
-I am a promgramming, AI and quantum computing enthusiast.
+I am a promgramming, machine learning, artifitial intelligence and quantum computing enthusiast.

 ***
 <!--